-Individual Clery Act crime statistics tables are included herein for: The Boston Graduate School of Psychoanalysis (BGSP) main campus at 1581 Beacon Street, Brookline, MA 02446; The New York Graduate School of Psychoanalysis (NYGSP) branch campus at 16 West 10th Street, New York, NY 10011; and The Boston Graduate School of Psychoanalysis-New Jersey (BGSP-NJ) branch campus at 301 South Livingston Avenue, Livingston, NJ 07039 where classes were held in 2016.
-Statistics are also included for each of the two consecutive prior years at the BGSP and NYGSP locations, and one consecutive prior year at the BGSG-NJ location.
-Earlier statistics are not available for the newer BGSP-NJ location since classes began in January 2015.
+Individual Clery Act crime statistics tables are included herein for: The Boston Graduate School of Psychoanalysis (BGSP) main campus at 1581 Beacon Street, Brookline, MA 02446; The New York Graduate School of Psychoanalysis (NYGSP) branch campus at 16 West 10th Street, New York, NY 10011; and The Boston Graduate School of Psychoanalysis-New Jersey (BGSP-NJ) branch campus at 301 South Livingston Avenue, Livingston, NJ 07039 where classes were held in 2017.
+Statistics are also included for each of the two consecutive prior years at all campus locations.
 The report encompasses the location of classes, public property within the location and immediately adjacent to the location (i.e. Clery Act geography).